 Community Relations Chair - Nicki Beltranena, ‘02

 Nicki was born in Guatemala City, Guatemala and moved to California when she was 3.
 She graduated UCLA in 2002 with a BS in Microbiology, Immunology and Molecular Genetics and went on to complete her MFA in Writing for Film and Television at Loyola Marymount University in 2007.
 In Entertainment, she has worked for companies such as Dark Light Pictures, ICM, CBS and Brillstein Entertainment Partners.
 In addition to UCLA and LMU, Nicki has studied with Joan Scheckle in her Film Lab Series, she has completed the Baron and Brown 2-Year Vital Acting program with DW Brown as well as four Master Classes with JoAnne Baron, she studied at the Howard Fine Acting Studio, The Groundlings. and is currently enrolled on weekends at LATTC in Fashion Design.
-She continues to write and develop scripts and also regularly train in multiple styles of dance.
+She continues regularly train in multiple styles of dance.
 Nicki served on the UCLA Latino Alumni Board as Secretary in 2019-2020 and will serve as the incoming Community Relations Chair for 2020-2021.